trrad/trrad.github.io/reading_list.md

 # Tools

 ### Libraries
 [Edward](http://edwardlib.org/){:target="_blank"} - a Pythonic probabalistic programming language built on top of Tensorflow.
-RandomVariables as first class objects and compositional models & inference.
+RandomVariables as first class objects and serve as the building blocks for compositional models & inference.

 [spaCy](https://spacy.io){:target="_blank"} - my favourite Python library for all things NLP.

 ### Generative Art
-Blender, nodebox, processing
+[Blender](http://blender.org/){:target="_blank} - advanced 3D animation and modelling tool with a Python scripting interface.

+[nodebox](https://www.nodebox.net/node/){:target="_blank} - a tool built for exploring generative design with an extensible interface.